AdaCore/training_material/courses/ada_essentials/070_subprograms/06-procedure_specifics.rst

   * Not nested inside another subprogram

-* No special subprogram unit name required
+* No special subprogram unit identifier required
 * Can be many per project
 * Can always be procedures
 * Can be functions if implementation allows it